hgrover19/Blue-Moon-Web-App/README.md

 The website also clearly conveys information to visitors about the organization's goals and initiatives.

 These changes decreased the processing time from 1 week to less than a minute.

+NOTE: Site no longer in use as of September 2023